Recovery: re·cov·ery noun A return to a normal or healthy condition.

 Community Organizations Active in a Disaster (COAD) - Financial donations can be made online at COADFL.org/donate.
 Your donation directly supports the victims of hurricanes in Charlotte County.

 After a hurricane, resources MAY be available from nonprofit agencies for Floridians and Charlotte County residents.
+Please check with the organizations for 2026 applicability.

-Community Organizations Active in Disaster (COAD) - Please check for 2025 applicability.
+Community Organizations Active in Disaster (COAD)

 COAD is a group of Charlotte County community organizations, working together to provide coordination of services to ensure that unmet needs are addressed, provide financial assistance and supplies, and to share knowledge and resources with Charlotte County residents during a disaster.
 COAD members include faith-based, nonprofits, volunteer groups, and government agencies.
 To get help, visit COAD HERE.

-Older Adults and Adults with Disabilities - Please check for 2025 applicability.
+Older Adults and Adults with Disabilities

 PLEASE NOTE: The information posted below was applicable after Hurricanes Helene and Milton in 2024.
-Please check for 2025 applicability.
+Please check for 2026 applicability.

 Federal Emergency Management Agency's (FEMA) 50% Rule (Substantial Damage/Improvement) is crucial in rebuilding/repairing efforts after disasters.
 Homeowners should be aware of FEMA’s 50% Rule when assessing and planning repairs to damaged properties.
 This rule helps homeowners decide how to move forward with repairs and stay within local and federal guidelines.